ufidon/ds/mod1/cpp.md

 - complemented or replaced by
   - the `Rule of Five` which includes move constructor and move assignment operator
   - or the `Rule of Zero` which eliminates the need to define these functions altogether
-    - through the use of `smart pointers` and RAII principles
+    - through the use of `smart pointers` and `RAII (Resource Acquisition Is Initialization)` principles

 💡 Big three in C++